 Over the counter active ingredients basically come in two forms: benzoyl peroxide (PanOxyl, ProActiv), or salicylic acid.
 Benzoyl peroxide is very strong and fast acting in killing bacteria, but can irritate skin, worsen scarring, and because it works by generating oxide radicals, can accelerate aging.
 Salicylic acid is an antibiotic and anti-inflammatory derived from willow bark, and is a small molecule that can penetrate the skin to get at the bacterial infection underlying acne.
 It is generally not as irritating as benzoyl peroxide, but also does not act as quickly.

 Another option is to use Tea Tree Oil as a spot treatment, available from health food stores.
 This is an essential oil with antibiotic and antiseptic properties: very fast-acting, but it smells quite strong.
-Be very careful with TTO, dilute it your first time using or it will sting!posted almost 4 years ago
+Be very careful with TTO, dilute it your first time using or it will sting!posted about 7 years ago

 I used to have really bad skin, but I started using Cetaphil and it has helped a lot.
-My skin is still not perfect so I was thinking about ProActiv…I’m not sure about it though, the “do not expose your skin to sunlight” warning kind of scares me, haha.posted almost 4 years ago
+My skin is still not perfect so I was thinking about ProActiv…I’m not sure about it though, the “do not expose your skin to sunlight” warning kind of scares me, haha.posted about 7 years ago

 If you’re using liquid foundation STOP!
 This is especially true if you start using cleansers with a lot of alcohol causing your skin to dry out.
 Instead opt for mineral based coverage, allowing your skin to breathe.
 For serious problem spots feel free to use some form of liquid coverup, but for those areas only.